-Some records are of more use than others when it comes to finding out just how good your turntable system can sound.
+Some records are of more use than others when it comes to finding out just how good your turntable can sound.
 And, obviously, some records come with better songs on them than others.

 Here we've compiled a list of albums that, to us, manage the by-no-means common feat of ticking both boxes: great sound, great tunes.

-We've no doubt you have your favourites, but these dozen albums have proved invaluable in the What Hi-Fi? test rooms over the years.
-And, if we may, we'd very much like to share them with you.
+We've no doubt you have your favourites, but these albums have proved invaluable in the What Hi-Fi? listening rooms over the years, delivering tests of detail, timing, treble, bass and more.
+Dust off your needle, and enjoy...

 Frank Sinatra - In The Wee Small Hours (1955)